A Survey of Densest Subgraph Discovery on Large Graphs: DSD on other types of graphs

 \subsection{DSD on uncertain graphs}

 We first introduce the uncertain graph model.

-\begin{definition}[\textbf{Uncertain graph}~\cite{zou2013polynomial}] An uncertain graph is a graph $\mathcal{U} = (V,E,P)$, where $V$ is the vertex set, $E$ is the edge set, and $P$ is a function associated on each edge $e \in E$ with an existence probability $P(e) \in (0, 1]$. \end{definition}
+\begin{definition}[\textbf{Uncertain graph}~\cite{zou2013polynomial}] An uncertain graph is a graph $\mathcal{U} = (V,E,P)$, where $V$ is the vertex set, $E$ is the edge set, and $P$ is a function associated with each edge $e \in E$ with an existence probability $P(e) \in (0, 1]$. \end{definition}